 - An open and approachable manner.

 - Reliable and trustworthy.

 - Creative and enthusiastic.

 - A commitment to ongoing personal development.

+- Passionate about the aims of peer education and the benefits of peer support for young women.

 Skills and abilities

 While these skills and abilities are not essential when starting, they should be developed as part of the role.